Anshul-GH/interview_prep/interviewee/00_interview_question_documents/python_interview_questions.md

 ```
 ***

-34. What are descriptors in Python?
+34. What are "descriptors" in Python?
 - Descriptors are Python objects that implement a method of the 'descriptor protocol'
 - This gives us the ability to create objects that have a special behavior when they are accessed as attributes of other objects.
 ```